 - Fast selling homes.
 In the current market homes are selling extremely fast.
-Most home builders are selling 10 to 50 homes per month. the homes that are available on the market today may be sold off the market the next day.
+Most home builders are selling 10 to 60+ homes per month.
+The homes that are available on the market today may be sold off the market the next day.
 With that said it is very important to be prepared early on.
 Focusing on a home that may sell the next day is not practical if it cannot be purchased based on not having a mortgage pre-approval, having to sell a property first, or the time frame is far out (like not ready to buy for 6 months).
 The only homes that matter are those available at the time the buyer is ready to purchase.

 - Special deals and incentives.
 As with the previous step, incentives and special deals change on a day-to-day basis.
 The only incentives, deals and pricing that matter are the ones that are available when a buyer is ready to make a purchase.
 My realtor service does not reduce what a buyer can get.
 But many times maximizes it through a strategy or special offers.

 - Homeowners insurance.
 While typically not a major expense it is still one.
 Just like with car insurance, Its a great idea to price around various companies to get the best deal.

 - Decide if you are serious.
 Address these issues first before seeing homes.
 Ask yourself if this is right for you?
 Is this something serious or just temporary excitement/entertainment like watching HGTV.
 Serious buyers don’t view homes then decide not to buy for reasons like the state or government has debt, fear of world economy collapse, great depression is coming, waiting on market pullback, or conspiracy theories.
-These kind of issues are reasons that confirm buying a home is not right for the buyer, and the home was never wanted from the start.
+These kind of issues are reasons that confirm buying a home is not right for the buyer, and the house was never wanted from the start.